-Call this what you will: Chiffon cake without oil or sponge cake, this recipe, if you have a stand mixer, is so easy and such the perfect foil for tart spring strawberries and fresh whipped cream that you’ll want to make it again and again.
+Call this what you will: Chiffon cake without oil or a sponge cake, this recipe, if you have a stand mixer, is so easy and such the perfect foil for tart spring strawberries and fresh whipped cream that you’ll want to make it again and again.
 I do.
 Try it with duck eggs (more on that later) for and even richer moister cake.
-Make it in a Bundt pan and pile the strawberries in the center or simply use a loaf pan and slice as needed.
+Make it in a full size Bundt pan and pile the strawberries in the center or simply use a standard loaf pan and slice as needed.

 My lamb people had duck eggs on sale.
 I had no idea what to with those large and rich eggs but let them convince me to buy some anyway.
 A quick search revealed that Duck eggs are particularly good for baking since the whites have more structure to them than chicken eggs.